jenkinsci/warnings-ng-plugin/doc/Documentation.md

 One new feature is available by using the checkbox *"Aggregate Results"*: if this option is selected, then one result is created that contains an aggregation of all issues of the selected tools.
-This is something the Static Analysis Collector Plug-in provided previously.
+This is something the Static Analysis Collector Plugin provided previously.
 When this option is activated you get a unique entry point for all of your issues.

 In the basic configuration section you can additionally choose if the step should run for failed builds as well.